robie1373/phoneCodeOscillator/README.md

 ## Using

-* Plug key into the TRS (3 conductor) headphone jack on the board
+* Plug key into the TRS (3 conductor) headphone jack on the board.
+Or whatever method you choose to connect your key/paddle/pie plates.
 * __It is probably a good idea to put another potentiometer or a 10k Ohm resistor between the outlet and your phone until it can be proven the levels are safe.
-Fair warning.__ Connect a smartphone and/or headphones to the TRRS (4 conductor) headphone jack(s) on the board
+Fair warning.__ Connect a smartphone and/or headphones to the headphone jack(s) on the board.
+One of the jacks is switched with the speaker, the other is always on.
+I bet you can figure out which is which. :)
 * Power on board
 * Send code!